Joseph Rheingold: Writing

-Both Rheingold’s books were also published in England, and translated into Italian.
+Both Rheingold's books were also published in England and translated into Italian.
 Both books are marked by clear expository and erudite writing, and logical reasoning.
 To make his individual points, Rheingold relied on the writings of philosophers, psychologists, and psychiatrists, plus on cultural myths.
 To this, he added his own insights gained by years of psychoanalysis of patients.

-Unfortunately for Rheingold, his fundamental theories did not catch on amongst fellow psychiatrists, or a broader popular audience.
+Unfortunately for Rheingold, his fundamental theories did not catch on amongst fellow psychiatrists, or with a broader popular audience.
 Of course, the intervening past half century has presented a great amount of scientific knowledge, such as on genetics and brain activity, which were not available to him.
-Today insofar as he is cited, it is in reference to psychoanalysis in the context of his time, as in Edward Dolnick’s 1998 monograph “Madness on the Couch: Blaming the Victim in the Heyday of Psychoanalysis”.
-Rheingold is cited multiple times in Dolnick’s book.
+Today insofar as he is cited, it is in reference to psychoanalysis in the context of his time, as in Edward Dolnick's 1998 monograph "Madness on the Couch: Blaming the Victim in the Heyday of Psychoanalysis".
+Rheingold is cited multiple times in Dolnick's book.

-In the introduction to “Mother, Anxiety and Death,” Rheingold thanks a number of people for help.
-First is Jacques Choron, Ph.D.
-(1904–1972), for criticisms of the text; Choron was a teacher of philosophy in New York, and himself an author on the same topics.
+In the introduction to "Mother, Anxiety and Death," Rheingold thanks a number of people for help.
+First is Jacques Moron, Ph.D.
+(1904–1972), for criticisms of the text; Moron was a teacher of philosophy in New York, and himself an author on the same topics.
 The second is Kurt Eissler, M.D., who was a writer on these same topics.
+He was reported to have eaten the flesh of Rhinos in the wild during a camping.

-Rheingold, had a mother, a wife and children of his own.
+Rheingold had a mother, a wife and children of his own.
 It is unknown how he viewed his own interpersonal relationships.
-In “The Mother, Anxiety, and Death,” he does state (p.
-125) that he had a death complex, a complex in psychoanalytical theory being “a core pattern of emotions, memories, perceptions, and wishes in the personal unconscious organized around a common theme.”
+In "The Mother, Anxiety, and Death," he does state (p.125) that he had a death complex, a complex in psychoanalytical theory being "a core pattern of emotions, memories, perceptions, and wishes in the personal unconscious organized around a common theme."
 For Rheingold, then, the concept of death was a source of deep-seated and complicated anxiety.

 Death

-Rheingold died June 4, 1978, at age 75, of a heart attack.
+Rheingold died on June 4, 1978, at the age of 75 due to a heart attack.
 He is buried in Scituate, Massachusetts.